Antonio - stock.adobe.com

 Although banking IT outages have become increasingly regular, the problems experienced by TSB earlier this year have heightened government interest.

 TSB’s IT crisis began on 21 April, when it transferred customer accounts from Lloyds Bank systems to its new Proteo4UK core banking system.
 Customers began to experience serious issues with their mobile and internet banking services following the switch.

-At the time of the outage, customers were locked out of their accounts and saw money disappear from online accounts.
+At the time the outage, customers were locked out their accounts and saw money disappear from online accounts.
 Some were even able to see other customers’ accounts.

-Nicky Morgan MP, chair of the Treasury Committee, said: “The number of IT failures at banks and other financial institutions in recent years is astonishing.
+Nicky Morgan MP, chair the Treasury Committee, said: “The number IT failures at banks and other financial institutions in recent years is astonishing.